Phoenix, AZ Professional Licensing Defense Lawyers

 For example, many state regulated professionals, including, but not limited to, educators and individuals who are employed by or contract with state or county government to care for or provide services to children and/or the disabled or handicapped, are required to maintain a state issued Fingerprint Clearance Card.
 For certain offenses, based on an arrest alone, the State of Arizona will suspend the Fingerprint Clearance Card.

 Under Arizona law, some professionals are required to timely notify the applicable professional licensing board or office upon arrest or upon being charged with an offense.
 Under certain circumstances, the judge shall send a copy of the defendant’s conviction to any board or office where the defendant has a license to engage in a profession or to carry on a business.
 At the judge’s discretion, the judge may suspend or revoke said license.
 Furthermore, under Arizona law, a person may be denied state employment, license, permit, or certificate to engage in an occupation by reason of a prior felony or misdemeanor conviction if the offense has some reasonable relationship to the duties or functions of the employment, license, permit, or certificate.

 Most state and federal licensing laws require either arrest, conviction, commission of a felony or misdemeanor involving moral turpitude, or that the conduct be substantially related to the individual’s professional duties before it may affect the professional’s license.

-Although our Phoenix Arizona criminal defense law firm represents clients from all walks of life, our success has led to the representation of many local professionals including attorneys, doctors, federal agents, police officers, professional athletes, executives of Fortune 500 companies, commercial drivers, passenger airline pilots, and even members of the clergy.
+Although our Phoenix criminal defense attorneys represents clients from all walks of life, our success has led to the representation of many local professionals including attorneys, doctors, federal agents, police officers, professional athletes, executives of Fortune 500 companies, commercial drivers, passenger airline pilots, and even members of the clergy.
 Mr. Gillespie has lectured on professional licensing consequences of criminal convictions to other members of the State Bar.